-- High resolution x-ray spectroscopy, atomic and nuclear physics, and chemical and isotopic science provide the experimental basis to help scientists better understand astrophysical observations and to analyze sample returns from space missions. - High-performance computing plays an important role in modeling the performance of instrumentation during the design phase, and the basics physics of astrophysical phenomena.
-Key to our success in this area is applying methods and techniques from stockpile stewardship to the broadest set of challenges. - Advanced manufacturing helps Livermore researchers develop new ways of making essential parts and opens up the design space and possibilities for new materials and applications. - Laboratory expertise required for the nuclear nonproliferation mission is also used to develop technologies to sense and measure x rays, gamma rays, and other forms of radiation.
+• High resolution x-ray spectroscopy, atomic and nuclear physics, and chemical and isotopic science provide the experimental basis to help scientists better understand astrophysical observations and to analyze sample returns from space missions.

+• High-performance computing plays an important role in modeling the performance of instrumentation during the design phase, and the basics physics of astrophysical phenomena.
+Key to our success in this area is applying methods and techniques from stockpile stewardship to the broadest set of challenges.

+- Advanced manufacturing helps Livermore researchers develop new ways of making essential parts and opens pathways for creating the constituents for new detectors and optical elements. - Laboratory expertise required for the nuclear nonproliferation mission is also used to develop technologies to sense and measure x rays, gamma rays, and other forms of radiation.